vladimirus/learnedsomething/README.md

 Install:

-    Define the follow in your Tomcat script:
-    -Denvfile="file:/var/server/environment.properties"
+    Modify the environment properties file in /main/resources/

     mvn clean install
     cp target/*.war into your Tomcat's webapps directory